Microsoft · GH-200

 Salary impact varies by region and experience level, but DevOps and automation-focused engineers in the United States typically earn between $120,000 and $180,000 USD annually, with the certification serving as a differentiator during hiring and promotion discussions.
 According to Pearson VUE's Value of IT Certification research, 32% of certified professionals receive salary increases after earning a credential, and 79% report producing higher quality work.
 Compared to broader cloud certifications, GH-200 is narrowly focused on GitHub's native toolchain, making it a strong complement to cloud provider certifications (AWS, Azure, GCP) rather than a replacement — candidates with both categories of credentials demonstrate end-to-end CI/CD and deployment pipeline expertise.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 310 questions.

 Explanation